12 tips for visiting Pompeii (plus how to climb Vesuvius)

 Tips for your visit to Pompeii

-1. How to get to Pompeii
+1. Use public transport to get to Pompeii

 The train can be very busy and has a reputation for pickpocketing but there’s no reason to be scared.
 Keep your bag close and your wits about you and it’s perfectly safe and convenient.